daniel-camacho-gomez/2D_Data-to-3D_Migration/README.md

 "migrationModel.m" contains the computational model.

-Use "Postprocessing.m" to plot 3D trajectories.
+Use "Postprocessing.m" to plot 3D trajectories after loading a result file from the "Results" folder.

 # Reference
 Camacho-Gomez, Daniel, et al. "An agent-based method to estimate 3D cell migration trajectories from 2D measurements: Quantifying and comparing T vs CAR-T 3D cell migration."
 Computer Methods and Programs in Biomedicine 255 (2024): 108331.